 - 1. Introduction to Electroforming

-- This lesson introduces the process of electroforming starting with a definition of the process and going through its capabilities and limitations.
-A comparison of nickel vs. copper is made, and other deposits such as iron, silver and gold are briefly discussed.
+- This lesson introduces the process of electroforming starting with a definition of the process and reviewing its capabilities and limitations.
+A comparison of nickel vs. copper is made, and other deposits such as iron, silver and gold are discussed.